 4.3.1 Active Channel Selection

 You can select the active channel window when two or more channel windows are open.
-The border line of the active window will be highlighted in light color (see figure 4.8).
-To activate a channel, click in its window.
+The border line of the active window will be highlighted (see figure 4.8).
+To activate a channel click in its window.